webrecorder/browsertrix/docs/index.md

 If you are unfamiliar with Browsertrix Cloud, please check out [our website](https://browsertrix.cloud) or the main repository at [https://github.com/webrecorder/browsertrix-cloud](https://github.com/webrecorder/browsertrix-cloud)

 Our docs are still under construction.
 If you find something missing, chances are we haven't gotten around to writing that part yet.
-If you find typoes or something isn't clear or seems incorrect, please open an [issue](https://github.com/webrecorder/browsertrix-cloud/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and we'll try to make sure that your questions get answered here in the future!
+If you find typos or something isn't clear or seems incorrect, please open an [issue](https://github.com/webrecorder/browsertrix-cloud/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and we'll try to make sure that your questions get answered here in the future!